akkartik/mu/Readme.md

 High level languages today seem to provide three kinds of benefits: expressiveness (e.g. nested expressions, classes), safety (e.g. type checking) and automation (e.g. garbage collection).
-An idealized assembly gives up some expressiveness benefits, but doesn't seem to affect the other categories.
+An idealized assembly language gives up some expressiveness, but doesn't seem to affect the other benefits.

 *Taking Mu for a spin*